Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Black-box approach to Tsirelson inequalities

 Finally, in order to find all Tsirelson inequalities, one needs to find all facets of $P$ and express them via corresponding inequalities.
-This can be done, e.g., by using suitable software tools such as \texttt{polymake} \cite{polymake}.
-While some of these inequalities will be trivial (e.g., enforce that probabilities are positive numbers), one can identify all non-trivial inequalities that will exactly correspond to Tsirelson inequalities by eliminating the inequalities that are satisfied for arbitrary conditional probability distributions.
+This can be done, e.g., with suitable software tools such as \texttt{polymake} \cite{polymake}.
+While some of these inequalities will be trivial (e.g., enforce that probabilities are positive numbers), one can identify all non-trivial inequalities that will exactly correspond to Tsirelson inequalities for the given scenario.

-Let us first demonstrate the method for the simplest case with $\na = \nx = 2$.
-We identify a conditional probability matrix $[p(a|x)]_{a,x}$ with the two-dimensional vector $(p(1|1), p(1|2))$ representing a point in a square.
-Let us fix only one constraint, $p(11) = 0$, which rules out the extreme point given by the vertex $(1,1)$.
-The remaining extreme points correspond to the choices $p(12) = 1$, or $p(21) = 1$, or $p(22) = 1$.
-We conclude that the corresponding extreme conditional probability matrices having constrained classical models are given by the vectors $(0, 0)$, and $(0, 1)$, and $(1, 0)$.
-The polytope $P$ is hence a triangle and the only non-trivial inequality corresponds to the edge that connects $(0, 1)$ and $(1, 0)$.
-Thereby, the only Tsirelson inequality in this setting is $p(1|1) + p(1|2) \leq 1.$
+Consider the simplest case with $\na = \nx = 2$ and only one constraint, $p(11) = 0$, which rules out one extreme point of the polytope $P$ of conditional probabilities.
+The remaining three extreme points of $P$ form a triangle, and the only non-trivial Tsirelson inequality is $p(1|1) + p(1|2) \leq 1$.

 The situation becomes more interesting already for $\nx = 3$ and $\na = 2$.
-In this case, we identify a conditional probability matrix $[p(a|x)]_{a,x}$ with the vector $(p(1|1), p(1|2), p(1|3) )$.
-Let us consider the constraint $p(111) = 0$ ruling out the vertex $(1,1,1)$.
-The set of conditional probabilities with constrained classical models has $7$ extreme points; see Fig~\ref{fig:n3-000}.
-We conclude that the only Tsirelson inequality in this case is
+Let us consider the constraint $p(111) = 0$ ruling out the vertex given by $p(1|x) = 1$ for all $x$.
+The set of conditional probabilities with constrained classical models has $7$ extreme points; see Fig~\ref{fig:n3-000}, and the only Tsirelson inequality in this case is

-In fact, Tsirelson \cite{Tsirelson-oscillatorIneq} considered the problem corresponding to the constraints $p(111) = 0$ and $p(222) = 0$, meaning that for the three time steps the position coordinate cannot be always positive, or always negative.
-Then the set of conditional probabilities with constrained classical models has $6$ extreme points, see Fig.~\ref{fig:n3-Tsirelson}, and the Tsirelson inequalities in this case are
+As we will discuss later, Tsirelson \cite{Tsirelson-oscillatorIneq} considered the two constraints $p(111) = 0$ and $p(222) = 0$.
+Then the set of conditional probabilities with constrained classical models has $6$ extreme points: the same as in the previous case except for the one given by $p(1|x) = 0$ for all $x$, see Fig.~\ref{fig:n3-Tsirelson}.
+The Tsirelson inequalities in this case are